Visual Arts in Waterford

 Permanent Art Collection

 The city of Waterford has one of the best municipal collections in Ireland, featuring some of the best painters in the history of Irish art.
-Centred in the Waterford Municipal Art Gallery, it contains over 200 paintings and sculptures, including works by Jack B Yeats, the world-famous expressionist; Louis Le Brocquy, the greatest living Irish artist; Paul Henry, the internationally acclaimed Belfast-born landscape artist; and Carey Clarke, the renowned still life artist.
+Centred in the Waterford Municipal Art Gallery, it contains over 200 paintings and sculptures, including works by Jack B Yeats, the world-famous expressionist; Louis Le Brocquy, one of the greatest 20th century Irish artists; Paul Henry, the internationally acclaimed Belfast-born landscape artist; and Carey Clarke, the renowned still life artist.

 In addition, the city contains works by several local artists, including: